hvnsweeting/kapacitor/client/API.md

 ### Update a Handler

-To update an existing handler you can either make a PUT or PATCH request to `/kapacitor/v1/alerts/handlers/<handler id>`.
+To update an existing handler you can either make a PUT or PATCH request to `/kapacitor/v1preview/alerts/handlers/<handler id>`.

-Using PUT will replace the entire handler, while using PATCH you can modify specific parts of the handler.
+Using PUT will replace the entire handler, by using PATCH specific parts of the handler can be modified.

 PATCH will apply JSON patch object to the existing handler, see [rfc6902](https://tools.ietf.org/html/rfc6902) for more details.

 #### Example

-Update the topics and actions for a handler.
+Update the topics and actions for a handler using the PATCH method.

 ```
-PATCH /kapacitor/v1/alerts/handlers/slack
+PATCH /kapacitor/v1preview/alerts/handlers/slack
 [
     {"op":"replace", "path":"/topics", "value":["system", "test"]},
     {"op":"add", "path":"/actions", "value":{"kind":"log", "options":{"path":"/tmp/test.log"}}}